Sign Hell, Norway, CC BY-SA 3.0

 Featured image: Dutch replica of Noah’s Ark.
 By Ceinturion CC BY-SA 3.0.
 Wikimedia Commons.

 Plausible means that it can be true, but what we think is plausible depends on what we believe, and that often depends on the information we have.
 Humans are imaginative beings who invent stories, such as religions, but there is only one truth.
 The truth doesn’t depend on what you or I believe.
 An advanced post-human civilisation may have created us for the personal amusement of one of its members, who is God to us.
 That has remained hidden behind some of the world’s religions.
-The evidence suggests that God is a woman who assumes roles as an ordinary human in this world to pass the time.
+The evidence suggests that God is a woman who assumes the role of an ordinary human in this world to pass the time.

 You can speculate too wildly or fail to see the bigger picture if you only accept what can be proven.
 I have tried to avoid those pitfalls.
 This account leaves no significant questions concerning the reason for our existence unanswered.
-It is plausible as an overall explanation, but it doesn’t answer many of the irrelevant questions scholars are debating.
+It is a plausible overall explanation, but it doesn’t answer many of the irrelevant questions scholars are debating.
 And there is still the Great Unknown.
 We are inside the simulation and don’t know what’s outside, just like a Holodeck character doesn’t know it’s on the Starship Enterprise.

 • This world is like a Big Brother house.
 Our creators entertain themselves with us.
 Mary Magdalene wasn’t God, but something made Jesus believe it.